A Concise Overview

 · The "(Utrecht) Declaration", in which the principles, based on the early church, of the unified Old Catholic bishops and their churches, were expressed.

-Fast forward not to the 21st century and we find that Old Catholics have basically split amongst themselves into two camps.
+Fast forward not to the 21st century and we find that Old Catholics have basically split themselves into two camps.
 Much like the Anglican churches, the divisions are along lines involving new innovations and change.
-Conservative Old Catholic jurisdictions (like the CCIA) are striving to maintain continuity to the spirit of orthodoxy envisioned by the Union of Utrecht founders, and the other side is aligned along what we view as a New Age version of church with a focus liberal, progressive change.
+Conservative Old Catholic jurisdictions like the Apostolic Western Orthodox Church are striving to maintain continuity to the spirit of orthodoxy envisioned by the Union of Utrecht founders, and the other side is aligned along what we view as a New Age version of the church with a focused liberal, progressive change.

 Our founding vision is to make manifest the Kingdom of God to the nations of the world and to express the fullness of the Gospel of Jesus Christ.
 With Sacred Scripture and the traditions of the Church as our guide, we seek to experience the full nature of the living historic Catholic Church in its sacramental communion with a personal God, its charismatic joy in the Spirit, and its evangelistic zeal to share our blessed hope with all people.
 To those who seek a deeper experience of God in the sacraments, a more profound communion with His Spirit, spiritual growth, community with fellow believers, and service to a broken world.